gurongzhang/DAT505-GitHub/Session4/README.md

 ********************

  ## S4-MyExamples-00-ArrayMeshPractice: *Defining specific colors and rotation speed of the cubes created by for loop*
- #### For this exercise, we created 64 cubes(4 on each x,y and z axis).
+ #### For this exercise, we created 64 cubes(4 on each x,y and z axis,4x4x4).
 And we divided those cubes into 8 equal groups and we assigned different colors for each one of them.
  ![S4-MyExamples-00-ArrayMeshPractice00](/Session4/(README)pictures/pic-3.png "S4-MyExamples-00-ArrayMeshPractice00")
  ### Knowledge Points:
  1. First, we need to create the *for loop* for each x,y and z axis.